-Because your device may set off airport metal detectors, it’s important to carry the device’s identification card, which includes information about it and your doctor’s contact information.
+Your implanted cardiac device may set off airport metal detectors, so it’s important to carry the device’s identification card with you.
 Cardiac devices can go through the newer body scanners without difficulty.
 If you are in doubt, ask the airport security agent for a pat down search instead of a scan.

 While traveling, please bring your patient monitoring device, so data can be transmitted via remote monitoring to our cardiac device team, as needed.
 Please contact the cardiac device team and let them know where you are traveling to and ensure you have cellular phone or Wi-Fi access to transmit data.

 Certain medical or dental procedures or imaging tests can affect the performance of your implanted cardiac device.

 Though newer pacemakers and ICDs are typically considered safe and compatible with most MRI scans, some are not, because the powerful magnetic fields may affect the device’s functioning.
 Your cardiac electrophysiologist works with imaging services to determine whether your device is safe for an MRI scan.